alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 For ideas about what to write (and most importantly, to make sure you know _why_ we ask these questions) see the [motivation](#motivation) section below.

 You can put the 📢 emoji next to your bullet point if you would like that update to be shared publicly.
-You can leave comments, reactions, recommendations or feedback (when asked) or reply below ehat others have shared.
+You can leave comments, reactions, recommendations or feedback (when asked) or reply below what others have shared.

 Please also read the **Agenda** section at the end of the HackMD for particular theme for the respective week's discussion.